christrees/tivo/README.md

 ---

 ## Tivo to media
 - [pyTivo post](https://www.tivocommunity.com/threads/is-there-a-way-to-upload-videos-to-a-tivo.595329/page-2?post_id=12944169#post-12944169)

 Hello Larry

 This is Chris Trees (the guy who bought the old TIVO's).
-We got two of them registered to Steve last May.
+We got two of them registered to Steve last June.
 We were hooking up the other two and called in to Tivo to change them and Tivo said they 'require' a service request code from you before they move them to Steve's Tivo account.

 - Tivo Service Number to call:  (xxx) xxx.xxxx
 - Request "Authorization to release registered tivo to new owner."